Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

 \subsection{Method evaluation and analysis}

-To assess the performance of the proposed MGRNet combined with the co-tuplet loss, we conduct experiments comparing it to a simple baseline model and alternative combinations of losses and models.
-The evaluation aims to determine the effectiveness of the co-tuplet loss compared to the triplet loss \cite{RN15, RN16} and to understand the relative performance of the MGRNet.
-As a simple baseline, we adopt a VGG-16 \cite{RN54} pretrained on the ImageNet dataset \cite{RN55} as the feature extractor.
-Additionally, we train the MGRNet with the triplet loss and evaluate its performance for the comparison with the co-tuplet loss.
+To assess the performance of the proposed MS-SigNet combined with the co-tuplet loss, we conduct experiments comparing it to a simple baseline model and alternative combinations of losses and models.
+The evaluation aims to determine the effectiveness of the co-tuplet loss compared to the triplet loss \cite{RN14, RN15} and to understand the relative performance of the MS-SigNet.
+As a simple baseline, we adopt a VGG-16 \cite{RN45} pretrained on the ImageNet dataset as the feature extractor.
+Additionally, we train the MS-SigNet with the triplet loss and evaluate its performance for the comparison with the co-tuplet loss.
 Furthermore, alternative combinations include training the VGG-16 with either the co-tuplet loss or the triplet loss under the same experimental settings.

-Table~\ref{tab:1} reports the experimental results.
-The MGRNet trained with the co-tuplet loss achieves the best performance across all datasets.
+Table~\ref{tab:3} reports the experimental results.
+The MS-SigNet trained with the co-tuplet loss achieves the best performance across all datasets.
 Compared to the simple baseline, it improves the EER by up to 19.57 percentage points and improves the AUC by up to 15.44 percentage points.
-Replacing the co-tuplet loss with the triplet loss for training the MGRNet results in worsened EER and AUC.
+Replacing the co-tuplet loss with the triplet loss for training the MS-SigNet results in worsened EER and AUC.
 Similarly, training the VGG-16 with the co-tuplet loss yields better performance in terms of EER and AUC compared to training it with the triplet loss.
-Furthermore, comparing the MGRNet to the VGG-16 trained with the same loss function, the MGRNet consistently outperforms the VGG-16 counterparts.
-When trained with the co-tuplet loss and the triplet loss, the MGRNet exhibits EER improvements ranging from 5.33 to 12.94 and from 5.15 to 11.01 percentage points over the VGG-16, respectively.
-Overall, the results validate the effectiveness of the MGRNet coupled with the co-tuplet loss across different datasets.
+Furthermore, comparing the MS-SigNet to the VGG-16 trained with the same loss function, the MS-SigNet consistently outperforms the VGG-16 counterparts.
+When trained with the co-tuplet loss and the triplet loss, the MS-SigNet exhibits EER improvements ranging from 5.33 to 12.94 and from 5.15 to 11.01 percentage points over the VGG-16, respectively.
+Overall, the results validate the effectiveness of the MS-SigNet coupled with the co-tuplet loss across different datasets.